 Will I be asleep or will I know what is going on around me?

-No, you are definitely not asleep, though to an observer, your body appears to be sleeping because you are in a state of deep physical relaxation.
+No, you are definitely not asleep, though, to an observer, your body appears to be sleeping because you are in a state of deep physical relaxation.
 You are completely awake and aware of your surroundings.
 You hear everything.
-Since all your sense are magnified 8 times, you are actually more alert and aware while you are in hypnosis than you are in your normal waking state.
+Since all your senses are magnified 8 times, you are actually more alert and aware while you are in hypnosis than you are in your normal waking state.

 How does the hypnotist put someone into hypnosis?

 All hypnosis is self-hypnosis, and the power comes from within the mind of the person being hypnotized.
 The hypnotist is merely the guide who directs and leads the person into the hypnotic state.
 The hypnotist induces the hypnotic trance by using certain words and phrases the subconscious mind understands, as well as using various techniques like deep breathing, imagery, and tone of voice.